SSbD presents significant opportunities for the Dutch chemical sector to maintain its leadership position

 Join our SSbD webinar

-On Tuesday 1 October at 13:00, TNO and VNCI organise a free webinar on SSbD.
-During this webinar, we will present TNO’s Safe and Sustainable by Design approach, share the latest insights from VNCI and discuss the opportunities and challenges in practice.
+On Tuesday 1 October, TNO and VNCI organised a webinar on SSbD.
+During this webinar, TNO’s Safe and Sustainable by Design approach is presented, we shared the latest insights from VNCI and discussed the opportunities and challenges in practice.

 Pragmatic approach to Decision Support